bathom14/GravebloomReference/content/002 Races/Hadozee.md

 # Hadozee

-**Ability Score Increase.** Your Dexterity increases by 2, and your Wisdom increases by 1
+**Ability Score Increase.** Your Dexterity increases by 2, and your Charisma increases by 1

 **Age.** Hadozee typically live to around 70 years of age